 First responders interested in pursuing a college degree or graduate degree can get discounts on tuition at colleges and universities across the U.S. Some of these are online colleges, while others are traditional campus-based institutions.

 - Amridge University.
 Online-only Amridge University offers reduced rates on tuition to qualified police officers, sheriffs and deputies, firefighters, EMTs, and correctional officers.
 The cost is $250 per undergraduate credit hour, $350 per graduate credit hour, and $450 per doctoral credit hour.
-These professions can also skip the $50 admissions fee.
+Members of these professions can also skip the $50 admissions fee.

 - Faulkner University.
 This private Christian liberal arts university is based in Montgomery, Alabama.
 Both active and retired full-time first responders — including law enforcement, fire department, and EMS personnel — can get 25% off tuition in most of its degree programs.
 The university requires only a letter, written on letterhead, from their department stating that they are or were employed there.